Li Jian (footballer, born March 1985)

-Li Jian (李健; born 9 March 1985 in Shenyang, Liaoning) is a Chinese football player who currently plays for China League One side Nei Mongol Zhongyou.
+Li Jian (李健; born 9 March 1985 in Shenyang, Liaoning) is a Chinese former football player.

 Club career

 In 2004, Li Jian started his professional footballer career with Shenyang Ginde in the Chinese Super League.
 He would eventually make his league debut for Shenyang on 3 August 2005 in a game against Beijing Guoan.

 In February 2009, Li transferred to China League One side Shenyang Dongjin.

 In February 2013, Li transferred to China League One side Harbin Yiteng on a free transfer.

 In February 2018, Li transferred to China League One side Nei Mongol Zhongyou.

 Career statistics

 Statistics accurate as of match played 31 December 2019.